dosbox-staging/dosbox-staging/README.md

 1) Click "More info", and button "Run anyway" will appear.
 2) Right-click on dosbox.exe, select: Properties → General → Security → Unblock

-Windows packages are built for "x86" architecture (in practice it means i686).

 ### [macOS]